Gastric-brooding frog: Cause of extinction

 The cause for the gastric-brooding frogs' extinction is speculated to be due to human introduction of pathogenic fungi into their native range.
 Populations of southern gastric-brooding frogs were present in logged catchments between 1972 and 1979.
-The effects of such logging activities upon southern gastric-brooding frogs was not investigated but the species did continue to inhabit streams in the logged catchments.
-The habitat that the southern gastric-brooding frog once inhabited is now threatened by feral pigs, the invasion of weeds, altered flow and water quality problems caused by upstream disturbances.
+The effects of such logging activities upon southern gastric-brooding frogs was not investigated, but the species did continue to inhabit streams in the logged catchments.
+The habitat that the southern gastric-brooding frog once inhabited is now threatened by feral pigs, the invasion of weeds, altered flow, and water quality problems caused by upstream disturbances.
 Despite intensive searching, the species has not been located since 1976 or 1981 (depending on the source).

 The Eungella National Park, where the northern gastric-brooding frog was once found, was under threat from bushfires and weed invasion.
 Continual fires may have destroyed or fragmented sections of the forest.
-The outskirts of the park are still subject to weed invasion and chytrid fungus has been located within several rainforest creeks within the park.
+The outskirts of the park are still subject to weed invasion, and chytrid fungus has been located within several rainforest creeks within the park.
 It was thought that the declines of the northern gastric-brooding frog during 1984 and 1985 were possibly normal population fluctuations.
-Eight months after the initial discovery of the northern gastric-brooding frog, sick and dead Eungella torrent frogs, which cohabitat the streams with gastric brooding frogs, were observed in streams in Pelion State Forest.
+Eight months after the initial discovery of the northern gastric-brooding frog, sick and dead Eungella torrent frogs, which cohabitated the streams with gastric brooding frogs, were observed in streams in Pelion State Forest.
 Given the more recent understanding of the role of the amphibian disease in the decline and disappearance of amphibians, combined with the temporal and spatial pattern of the spread of the pathogen in Australia, it appears most likely that the disease was responsible for the decline and disappearance of the gastric-brooding frogs.
-Despite continued efforts to locate the northern gastric-brooding frog it has not been found.
+Despite continued efforts to locate the northern gastric-brooding frog, it has not been found.
 The last reported wild specimen was seen in the 1980s.
-In August 2010 a search organised by the Amphibian Specialist Group of the International Union for Conservation of Nature set out to look for various species of frogs thought to be extinct in the wild, including the gastric-brooding frog.
+In August 2010, a search organised by the Amphibian Specialist Group of the International Union for Conservation of Nature set out to look for various species of frogs thought to be extinct in the wild, including the gastric-brooding frog.